NicolasNievas/NicolasNievas/README.md

 <h2>👨‍💻 About Me : </h2>

 - 📝 I develop full-stack software solutions, including front-end and back-end development, database management, and deploying projects to the web.
 My most recent project is a coffee eCommerce platform, built as the final project for my degree.
+- 🔭 **Currently Working On:**
-- 🔭 I’m currently working on: My portfolio, improving my English skills and learning about more technologies.
+   My portfolio, improving my English skills, and learning new technologies.
+- 🎓 **Academic Background:**
-- 🎓 I am a student pursuing an Associate Degree in Programming and am currently completing my studies.
-I am expanding my knowledge in both front-end and back-end development.
-I am passionate about learning and creating new, productive, innovative, and creative solutions.
+   Pursuing an Associate Degree in Programming, currently completing my studies.
+- 🛠️ **Skills in Action:**
+   Developing a full-stack coffee eCommerce platform as my final degree project.
 - 🌱 I’m currently learning ...
   - wordpress